tjrobinson/readingjoggers.org/src/app/data/events/templates/summer-handicap.md

 Meet at the main car park in Prospect Park at 7:00pm for the first runner to be away by 19:20pm.

-Please try to turn up on time as this time of the year the light fades quickly - Thankyou.

 After the Handicap many will go up to the Mansion House to replace lost liquid and a chat.